klee/klee.github.io/docker.md

 ## Building the Docker image locally

-If you want to build the Docker image manually you can do so by running
+If you want to build the Docker image manually instead of pulling the image from DockerHub you can do so by running

 ```bash
 $ git clone https://github.com/klee/klee.git